 McCloskey holds an M.S. in applied economics from Johns Hopkins University and graduated Summa Cum Laude with a B.A. in economics from Wheaton College.
-She lives with her husband, son, and golden retriever in Dallas, Texas.
+She lives with her husband, two sons, and golden retriever in Dallas, Texas.

 Portrait | Claire McCormack Photography